Translating Theory into Practice: Making Meaning of Learner Centered Education Frameworks for Classroom Based Practitioners

 Published in the September 2007 edition of Educational Leadership, ASCD's flagship journal, this article describes four school characteristics that support teacher growth.

-Funded by a grant from the California Department of Education, educators at middle schools in the High Tech High family of public, charter schools wrote this book about projects and practices in their classrooms and schools.
-Heather Lattimer, Editor.
+Funded by a grant from the California Department of Education, this book features educators at middle schools in the High Tech High family of public, charter schools sharing information about projects and practices in their classrooms and schools.

-This interview, published in the May 2010 edition of Educational Leadership, describes the relationship between a student teacher and cooperating teacher and explores the potential benefits to both partners.
+Published in the May 2010 edition of Educational Leadership, this article describes the relationship between a student teacher and cooperating teacher and explores the potential benefits to both partners.

 Working with Teaching Matters, these curriculum guides were developed to support teachers in implementing genre-based writing workshops in middle school classrooms.
 Lattimer is the primary author for units in Short Fiction, Memoir, Feature Articles, and Editorials.